SpaceOtterSyntax/GreebleGardensBot-v1.0.4-Cloud-Beta/README.md

 * recent testing...  succesful use of bot with sql db was done with this code though some bugs definitely remain.
 Bugs are noted next to the functions.
 """)
 print(version)

+#        TO BE ADDED:
+* Py2exe
+* Exe Powershell management or restart process
+* Pretty Table the Sql results for show seedbank function.